flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

 ```

 The above code is sufficient to render a Flutter UI that begins with a call to
-your `main()` Dart entrypoint and an initial Flutter route of `/`.
-However, this
+your `main()` Dart entrypoint, an initial Flutter route of `/`, and a new
-code is not sufficient to achieve all expected Flutter behavior.
-Flutter depends
+`FlutterEngine`.
+However, this code is not sufficient to achieve all expected
-on various OS signals that need to be forwarded from your host `Activity` to
+Flutter behavior.
+Flutter depends on various OS signals that need to be
-`FlutterFragment`.
-These calls are shown below:
+forwarded from your host `Activity` to `FlutterFragment`.
+These calls are shown
+below:

 ```java
 public class MyActivity extends FragmentActivity {